 As lakes freeze and snow piles up, an insatiable appetite for adventure emerges from all Canadians.
-Whether you feel most at home on on a frozen lake or shredding the steeps of the backcountry, Banff National Park has something for everyone.
+Whether you feel most at home on a frozen lake or shredding the slopes of the backcountry, Banff National Park has something for everyone.

 Here’s our list of essential winter experiences you need to try this season.